kuschti/partystreusel/README.md

     $ git remote rename origin upstream

     # Install dependencies
-    $ bundle
     $ npm install

     # Install Gulp globally if not already present
     $ npm install --global gulp

-    # Run gulp to build css files
+    # Run gulp to build all files
     $ gulp build

-    # Run middleman to start middleman server
+    # Or you can run ony gulp task to start a local server
-    $ bundle exec middleman
+    $ gulp

-    # To view styleguide, open http://localhost:4567 in your browser

 ## Documentation